-Our clients at Seaside Palm Beach find tremendous communal strength in numbers.
-Whether that be in the form of couples therapy or in our psychodrama therapy sessions, we find that the more support a person has, the better their chances of recovery.
-Our couples program is designed to help people whose romantic relationships have been negatively impacted by substance abuse.
-Excessive and addictive drug and alcohol use eats away of the foundation of any romantic relationship.
+Our patients at Seaside Palm Beach find tremendous communal strength in numbers.
+Whether that is in the form of couples’ therapy or in our psychodrama therapy sessions, we find that the more support a person has, the better their chances of recovery.
+Our couples’ program is designed to help people whose romantic relationships have been negatively impacted by substance abuse.
+Excessive and addictive drug and alcohol use eats away at the foundation of any romantic relationship.
 When couples can journey down the road of recovery together, the result is a strengthened bond and a brighter and healthier future.

 During our psychodrama therapy sessions, individuals gain a better understanding of how their behavior affects those around them.
-Through role-playing exercises, our therapists help each client to recreate interactions that have contributed to their substance abuse and explore the thought-processes that lead to those problematic interactions so they can better manage their relationships.
+Through role-playing exercises, our therapists help each patient to recreate interactions that have contributed to their substance abuse.
+It allows them to explore the thought-processes that lead to those problematic interactions, so they can better manage their relationships.

 Advantages of Group Treatment

-• Groups allow a single treatment professional to help a number of clients at the same time.
+- Groups allow a single treatment professional to help a number of patients at the same time.